 - Teach your children early that Christmas is about giving as much as it is about getting.
 Foster your child’s generosity by giving them the chance to know what it feels like to give—seek out opportunities in your community to give to families who have less, and let your kids choose and wrap the gifts.
 Or, take your kids to the store and have them help shop for food to donate to a local food drive or family shelter.

-The thrill of a new toy doesn't last, but the joy of experiences can last a lifetime.
+The thrill of a new toy may not last, but the joy of experiences can last a lifetime.
 Fewer, better gifts is better giving—but time is the best gift of all, and best given to those who mean the most to us.